brucek/trolly/README.md

 * Support for ES2015 in the unit tests
 * [Webpack](https://webpack.github.io/) for bundling
 * [Eslint](http://eslint.org/) to maintain a consistent code style
-* UMD pattern, which provides compatibility with the most popular script loaders, to the output.
+* [Universal Module Definition (UMD) API](https://github.com/umdjs/umd), which provides compatibility with the most popular script loaders, to the output.
-* Unit tests for browser, server or both
+* Universal Tests.
+Works for browser, server or both
 * Run unit tests for PhantomJS, Chrome, Firefox and IE
 * Coveralls
 * Displays build status system notifications